 A FEW IMPORTANT PRINCIPLES FOR TRADEMARK LAWYERS IN CHANDIGARH:

 It is germane for the trademark lawyers in Chandigarh to have a sound foundation of doctrines, principles, and concepts revolving around trademark litigation.
-Below mentioned concepts will give an insight to trademark lawyers and litigants to better understand the basics of trademark law:
+Below mentioned concepts will give insight to trademark lawyers in Chandigarh and also to the litigants to better understand the basics of trademark law:

 (A) Doctrine of Territoriality: It states that intellectual property rights do not extend beyond the area of the sovereign state that originally granted them.
 It supports the idea that a product’s or service’s reputation is restricted to the territory of the country in which the trademark was given well-known trademark status.
 The important judgments on the Territoriality Doctrine are:

 - The Hon’ble Supreme Court of India in R. Dongre & Ors. vs. Whirlpool Corporation & Anr.
 (1996) 5 SCC 714 recognized the principle of trans-border reputation and goodwill of a corporation.
 With the passage of time, the views of the Courts have changed regarding trans-border reputation.